WesGtoX/LCS-register/README.md

 -----------------

-# "Low Complexity System"
+# LCS Register

-The system is a customer registration.
+The LCS Register is a customer registration.

 Project made for university, Data Structure class.